In Time

 I still ask impertinent questions, but now I have a somewhat better sense of where and when it’s safe to ask them.
 Maturity or pragmatism?
 I’m not sure.

 I ask God a lot of questions.
 Sometimes I get a direct answer in sundry ways.
 Sometimes all I get is a nudge to rephrase or ask a better question.
-Sometimes God asks me a question in response to my question.
-That happened this week.
+Sometimes God asks me a question.

 I woke up to the clear question, “What’s the opposite of grace?”
-(I was too focussed on how wonderful my pillow still felt to come up with it myself.)
+(I was too focused on how wonderful my pillow still felt to come up with it myself.)
 Two mugs of coffee later I contemplated the opposite of grace.
-The question, “What does grace feel like?” (here) took months to answer.
+The question, “What does grace feel like?” (here) took months to start to recognize an answer.
 I’ve learned not to rush when my heavenly Father asks something he already knows.
 Something important this way lies.
 This time it didn’t take as long.

 What is the opposite of grace?
 Disgrace, I guess.